ZaidAljundiHW2/CANSURF/README.md

 - Mean IoU
 - Confusion Matrix

-The script performs inference on all images in the validation set and compares predictions against YOLO-format ground truth annotations.
+The two scripts include a standard YOLOv11 benchmarking script as well as a YOLOv11 + SAHI benchmarking script.
+They perform inference on all images in the validation set and compare predictions against YOLO-format ground truth annotations.

 ### Usage

-Before running the benchmarking script, modify the following variables in the script:
+Before running the benchmarking scripts, modify the following variables in the script:

 ```python
 MODEL_PATH = "path/to/your/trained_model.pt"